cybertraining-dsc/su21-reu-361/project/index.md

 This project applies neural networks and Artificial Intelligence (AI) to historical records of high-risk cryptocurrency coins to train a prediction model that guesses their price.
 The code in this project contains Jupyter notebooks, one of which outputs a timeseries graph of any cryptocurrency price once a csv file of the historical data is inputted into the program.
 Another Jupyter notebook trains an LSTM, or a long short-term memory model, to predict a cryptocurrency's closing price.
 The LSTM is fed the open, high, low, adjusted close, and volume of the coin; the close is purposefully excluded because that is what the model is trying to correctly guess.
 The notebook creates two sets: a training set and a test set to assess the accuracy of the results.

 The data is then normalized using manual min-max scaling so that the model does not experience any bias; this also enhances the performance of the model.
 The original data and the min-max scaled data is plotted as a graph, which should output identical graphs to confirm that the data is not altered— only scaled for the model's convenience.
-Then, the model is trained using four LSTM layers, minimizing the loss through 100 epochs of training; from this training, a RNN (recurrent neural network) is produced and fitted to the training set.
+Then, the model is trained using three layers— an LSTM, dropout, and dense layer— minimizing the loss through 50 epochs of training; from this training, an RNN (recurrent neural network) is produced and fitted to the training set.
 Finally, the notebook plots a line graph of the actual currency price in red and the predicted price in blue.

 Contents